Joe Simon: 21st century

 In the 2000s, Simon turned to painting and marketing reproductions of his early comic book covers.
 He appeared in various news media in 2007 in response to Marvel Comics' announced "death" of Captain America in Captain America vol. 5, #25 (March 2007), stating, "It's a hell of a time for him to go.
 We really need him now".

-For a concept called ShieldMaster, created by Jim Simon, Joe Simon provided prototype art.
-A ShieldMaster graphic novel was in production by Organic Comix in 2010 and was scheduled for release in 2011; ShieldMaster comics continue to be published in France and the United States.
+For a concept called ShieldMaster (1998), created by Jim Simon, Joe Simon provided prototype art.
+Shieldmaster, under the direction of Joe's son, Jim, was also published in the comic books Futura and Étranges Aventures.
+A graphic novel format ShieldMaster was published in 2015 by Future Retro Entertainment.
+ShieldMaster comics have also been published by Jim's son, Jesse Simon.

 Simon is among the interview subjects in Superheroes: A Never-Ending Battle, a three-hour documentary narrated by Liev Schreiber that premiered posthumously on PBS in October 2013.

-Simon's grandchildren attended the Los Angeles premiere of Captain America: The First Avenger and called Simon from the red carpet when his name was announced as creator of the character.
+Simon's grandchildren attended the Los Angeles premiere of Captain America: The First Avenger and phoned Simon from the red carpet when his name was announced as the creator of the character.
+Though not present at the premiere, Joe Simon got to see Captain America: The First Avenger before he died in December 2011.

-In 2000, American writer Michael Chabon published The Amazing Adventures of Kavalier & Clay, a Pulitzer Prize-winning novel that loosely alluded to elements of the partnership of Joe Simon and Jack Kirby, among others.Leonard, John.
-“Meshuga Alaska”, The New York Review of Books, 2007-06-14.
-Retrieved on 2007-07-27.
+In 2024, Shieldmaster encounters several Joe Simon characters in ShieldMaster: Blast to Past, a one-shot with Shieldmaster traveling to the year 1963 and encountering several characters created or co-created by Joe Simon such as Fighting American, The Fly, Lancelot Strong, Comics.
+Stuntman and Captain 3-D.

 Personal life

-Simon was married to Harriet Feldman, with whom he lived on Brown Street in Mineola, New York, on Long Island.
+Simon was married to Harriet Feldman (June 18, 1923 – October 28, 1971).
 The Simons had two sons and three daughters.

 Simon died in New York City on December 14, 2011, at the age of 98, after a brief illness.
+As a World War II veteran, he was interred next to his wife at Long Island National Cemetery two days later.

 Marvel Comics dedicated Avenging Spider-Man #5 to Simon.